NVIDIA/TransformerEngine/README.rst

 Highlights
 ----------

-* Easy-to-use Transformer Engine's modules enabling building of the Transformer layers with FP8 support on H100 GPUs.
+* Easy-to-use modules enabling building of the Transformer layers with FP8 support on H100 GPUs.
 * Optimizations (e.g. fused kernels) for Transformer models across all precisions and NVIDIA GPU architectures.